thoughtbot/factory_bot/RELEASING.md

 1. Announce the new release,
-   making sure to say "thank you" to the contributors who helped shape this version!
+   making sure to say "thank you" to the contributors who helped shape this version! thoughtbotters can refer to the handbook for announcements guidelines.

 [_quick guide on how to sign a release_]: http://gitready.com/advanced/2014/11/02/gpg-sign-releases.html